Antoni Porowski: Personal life

 Porowski once lived in the same neighborhood of Brooklyn as Ted Allen, the original Queer Eye food and wine expert and current host of Food Network cooking competition Chopped.
 The two became friends, and for a time Porowski worked for Allen and his husband, designer Barry Rice, as their assistant, frequently cooking for the couple and helping them put together events and catering in their home.

 Porowski states that his sexuality is "a little more fluid along the spectrum" and prefers not to label himself.
 He dated graphic artist Joey Krietemeyer for more than seven years before announcing their split in October 2018.
 He was engaged to brand strategy director Kevin Harrington before announcing their split in 2023.

 In 2019, Porowski and his Queer Eye costar Jonathan Van Ness set up a joint Instagram account, and posted seemingly romantic photographs.
 They later clarified that it was in jest.

 In 2018, Antoni paid tribute to fellow television food guru and chef Anthony Bourdain via Instagram.

-After living in Brooklyn for years, in 2021, Porowski bought a 1,600-square-foot, three-bedroom apartment in NoHo, Manhattan for $4.4 million in which he converted to a two-bedroom apartment.
+After living in Brooklyn for years, in 2021, Porowski bought a 1,600-square-foot, three-bedroom apartment in NoHo, Manhattan for $4.4 million which he converted to a two-bedroom apartment.
 His friend and interior designer Andrew Torrey helped transform his apartment.